makersacademy/bowling-challenge/README.md

 ## Set-up and approach

+=== After completing the code for calculating the score (bar 10th frame), I have realised that I should have had three classes (Counter, Score and Bowling(a.k.a.
+Controller)) instead of one Bowling class, as otherwise there is far too much going on for just one class. ===

 To complete the challenge, I have decided to start with a simplified scoring method as follows:
   * There are 10 frames in the game;
   * Each frame has 2 rolls: